-- Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding.
-This means involving everyone in the school or college, and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The school's or college's safeguarding policies and procedures (some of which are listed below) should be transparent, clear, and easy to understand for staff, pupils, students, parents, and carers.
-Systems should be in place, and they should be well promoted, easily understood and easily accessible for children to confidently report, any form of abuse or neglect, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
+- The Governing body will ensure they facilitate a whole school approach to safeguarding.
+This means involving everyone in the school, and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+All systems, processes and policies operate with the best interests of the child. - Where there is a safeguarding concern, the governing body, and school leaders will ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - The school's policies and procedures related to safeguarding (some of which are listed below) are transparent, clear, and easy to understand for staff, pupils, students, parents, and carers.
+Systems are in place, and they should be well promoted, easily understood and easily accessible for children to confidently report any form of abuse or neglect, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.